cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 - `fill_zero`: missing sub-units contribute $$p_c = 0$$ while retaining their population weight in the denominator.
 - `fill_ave`: missing sub-units are excluded from both numerator and denominator.
 - `source`: native reported values.

-### Temporal Handling

-Each value covers one epiweek, labelled by its Saturday week-ending date.

-### Smoothing

-The `smoothed_` signals are a trailing 3-week mean computed by the CDC and passed through unchanged.

 ---